 The Fund was incorporated under Maryland law on June 15, 1981.
 Until June 1983, the Fund was named DFA Small Company Fund Inc. From September 18, 1995 until May 1, 2008, VA U.S. Large Value Portfolio was named the VA Large Value Portfolio.
 From inception until September 18, 1995, VA U.S. Large Value Portfolio was named DFA Global Value Portfolio and VA Global Bond Portfolio was named DFA Global Bond Portfolio.
 Prior to May 1, 2008, the VA U.S. Targeted Value Portfolio was named the VA Small Value Portfolio.
-Prior to February 28, 2020, the VA Global Moderate Allocation Portfolio was named the DFA VA Global Moderate Allocation Portfolio.
 The shares of each Portfolio, when issued and paid for in accordance with the Fund's prospectus, will be fully paid and non-assessable shares, with equal, non-cumulative voting rights and no preferences as to conversion, exchange, dividends, redemption or any other feature.